Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 Let’s start with the basics for getting married in Denmark.

-Requirements can vary depending on where you come from and how soon you’re planning to marry, but as a general rule, all couples will need to supply the following documents for both partners:
+Requirements can vary depending on where you come from, where you live, your civil status and whether or not you have children, but as a general rule, all couples will need to supply the following documents for both partners:

 Depending on your personal situation, you might also need one or more of the following documents to meet the requirements to get married in Denmark:

-As you can see from the above list, the required documents to get married in Denmark are not as exhaustive or challenging as those for many other countries!
+As you can see from the above list, the required documents to get married in Denmark are not as extensive or challenging as those for many other countries!

 However, as is the case with anything involving legal paperwork, there are a number of additional considerations you need to take into account too.